 Congratulations on building a new construction home!
-We understand this is an exciting step in your home ownership journey.
-At Selman Home Inspections, we want your new construction home to be everything is should be.
+We understand this is an exciting step in your homeownership journey.
+At Selman Home Inspections, we want your new construction home to be everything it should be.

 It is a smart decision to have your new construction home professionally inspected.
 While most builders do a great job, sometimes builders and their contractors miss details and current standards.
 There are many sub-contractors involved in building a new house.
 With so many overlapping contractors, sometimes details are missed.
 This is were an unbiased Dallas Home Inspections Professional can help.
 As we inspect new construction houses, we are comparing the components and systems to current building standards and test driving everything.
 Our new construction home inspections will identify defects that should be addressed prior to closing.